lsaa/XWinTab-CSP/README.rst

 XWinTab: tablet input for Rebelle running on Wine.
 ==================================================

-Wine's built-in implementation of wintab does not work with Rebelle.
-XWinTab works around this by having Rebelle load it instead and creates its own connection to X11.
+Wine's built-in implementation of wintab does not work with Rebelle, CSP and Drawpile.
+XWinTab works around this by having the applications load it instead and creates its own connection to X11.

 This software is experimental and has not been tested extensively.
+Also, X11 exclusive.

 Requirements
 ------------